California Public Records Act FAQs

 3. Information to include with your request

-Pursuant to Government Code §7922.600, in order to make a focused and effective request, please include the following applicable information to ensure the scope of the request is narrow and clear enough for personnel to determine if POST has the records you are requesting:
+Pursuant to Government Code §7922.600, in order to make a focused and effective request for POST records, please include the following applicable information to ensure the scope of the request is narrow and clear enough for personnel to determine if POST has the records you are requesting:

 • The subject of the record